Midaxio/gowebapp/README.md

 - Vagrant: To avoid installing tools locally we provide a Vagrant box (devbox).
 The development of the Chef an Ansible code has been done on that box.
 - Automake: GNU's make utility is used to drive the different components.
 - Blackbox: AWS secrets and ssh keys are stored encrypted (gpg) for obvious reasons.
 Blackbox will unencrypt these secrets provided you're added as admin. **Being an admin is a hard requirement to run this project locally.**
-- Jenkins: Although the application can be deployed from the command line using 'make release' (it will call a chef recipe) the recommended way is to use [Jenkins](http://jenkins.dev.midax.io:8080).
+- Jenkins: The recommended way is to use [Jenkins](http://jenkins.dev.midax.io:8080).
 A webhook will automatically deploy the application when a change is commited to [Github](https://github.com/urtens/golang)

 #Pre-equirements
 - Vagrant